 - New Routes 7 (to Running Y) and 8 (to Keno) could be added to the system on two hour headways on each route, one bus alternating between routes.
-With these additional routes, Route 3 could be eliminated as much of the route would be served hourly by Route 7 or 8. - See Route 3 discussions above.
+With these additional routes, Route 3 could be eliminated as much of the route would be served hourly by Route 7 or 8. - Future demand increases may warrant an express route service between KCC and the downtown area.
+Such a route could also provide service along the section of South 6th Street currently not served by a bus route. - See Route 3 discussions above.